 |Abruzzo Fusion Experience (includes tuition): May 20-June 24||$9,300|

 Summer Session Scholarships

 All scholarships are need-based; need will be determined based on a student's current academic year's financial need assessment.
 Opening date for applications is January 15, 2022.
 Information can be found on the JFRC website here.

 - During the five-week sessions, day-long trips will be offered to nearby towns in central Italy; options may include Assisi, Herculaneum, Tivoli, and Orvieto

 These Day Trips will be led by the Student Life Staff at the JFRC.
 The cost for each of these trips is included in the student fees.

 Things to Consider

-Please be aware that, when making your flight reservations, participants in the JFRC 2017 summer program are expected to arrive at the JFRC between 10:00 am and 1:00 pm on Saturday: May 20th for Summer Session I or July 1st for Summer Session II [an exception is made for students enrolled in the course to Greece].
-Students only doing Session I are required to depart on Friday, June 23rd; otherwise, all students must leave by July 29th.
+Please be aware that, when making your flight reservations, participants in the JFRC 2022 summer program are expected to arrive at the JFRC between 10:00 am and 1:00 pm on Friday, May 20th.

-There are no school-sponsored student group flights during the summer; all students must book their own round-trip tickets and get themselves to the JFRC campus.
+There are no school-sponsored student group flights; all students must book their own round-trip tickets and get themselves to the JFRC campus.
 Confirmed students should book their flights as early as possible, taking note of the date they are due on campus and the date they must leave.
-Booking to arrive a day or two early is not advisable, as there is a specific move-in date for each session, and students will not be able to move-in earlier than the specified date.
+Booking to arrive a day or two early is not recommended, as there is a specific move-in date, and students will not be able to move-in earlier than the specified date.

 Students will reside in double rooms on campus while enrolled in the program.
 Administrative and student life support will be provided by JFRC staff.